-Based on the CSU system's formulas for calculating space needs (see Appendix), the Master Plan anticipates development of approximately 1.7 million Gross Square Feet (GSF) of new or replacement academic, administrative, and support buildings within the Academic Core.
-Two activity hubs frame the Academic Core - Julian A. McPhee University Union (UU), and a new area referred to as "Creekside Village" at the northern edge of the Academic Core at Villa Carta and Brizzolara Creek.
-Creekside Village will house a mix of uses, including teaching and office spaces, retail and food services, lounge and study spaces, and more.
+The Academic Core encompasses the majority of academic teaching and learning facilities.
+Two activity hubs frame the Academic Core - Julian A. McPhee University Union (UU), and a new area referred to as Creekside Village at the northern edge of the Academic Core at Via Carta and Brizzolara Creek.
+Creekside Village will house a mix of uses, including teaching and office spaces, recreation, retail and food services, lounge and study spaces, the campus Transit Center and more.